wilhelmtornblom/devops24/examinations/18/README.md

         "reversed_message": "em liaf"
     }

+### QUESTION A Answer:
+First I began with creating the library/ directory ``` mkdir -p library ``` where I created the anagrammer.py python file ``` nano anagrammer.py ``` and wrote three functions, one to reverse the input string, one to set up the ansible module and one to run the module.
+I also made the python file executable ``` chmod +x library/anagrammer.py ```.
+I was able to run all the test cases and get the expected output.

 # QUESTION B

 Study the output of `ansible-config dump | grep -i module_path`.
 You will notice that there is a directory